 - If I don't have a major in one of the disciplines how can I prepare for entry?

 - Is my international bachelor's degree recognized for entry into this program?

 We are committed to a model of interdisciplinarity that encourages dialogue across traditional academic boundaries.
 We accept the interconnectivity of knowledge without rejecting the academic divisions that aid in our understanding.
 The program offers grounding within a discipline and provides students with significant exposure to the concepts and principles from other disciplines.
-The MAIH offers core seminars in each discipline in order to equip students with methods and insights from each discipline, and students are encouraged to develop their studies in ways that allow cross-over among disciplines.
-While our current core humanities are English, history, and philosophy, the intent of those who teach in the program is to expand its formal and informal connection to other disciplines, e.g., to religious studies and political studies.
+The MAIH offers core seminars (ENGL 600, HIST 600 and PHIL 600) in order to equip students with methods and insights from each discipline, and students are encouraged to develop their studies in ways that allow cross-over among disciplines.
+While our core humanities are English, History, and Philosophy, students interested in other areas of knowledge, such as religious studies, politics, international studies, gender studies or indigenous studies, to name a few, are encouraged to expand their formal and informal connection to other disciplines.

 Rationale for this approach: